unrealcv/unrealcv/docs/reference/ue4_resources.rst

 UE4 Resources
 =============

-.. todo:: Link this document to model_zoo.

 If you are interested in research projects, please see the `synthetic-computer-vision <github.com/unrealcv/synthetic-computer-vision>`__ repository.

 UE4 is a good choice for research for various reasons:

-1. Rich 3D resources
+- Rich 3D resources
-2. Open source
+- Open source
-4. Cross-platform
+- Cross-platform
-3. Physically based material system
+- Physically based material system

 Here we collect some resources to help you use UE4 and UnrealCV in your research.